MicrosoftDocs/windowsserverdocs/WindowsServerDocs/troubleshoot/understanding-the-lack-of-distributed-file-locking-in-dfsr.md

 ![File In Use](./media/understanding-the-lack-of-distributed-file-locking-in-dfsr/2.jpg)

 DFSR does have a mechanism for locked files, but it is only within the server's own context.
-As I've discussed in a [previous post](../askds/top-10-common-causes-of-slow-replication-with-dfsr), DFSR will not replicate a file in or out if its local copy has an exclusive lock.
+DFSR will not replicate a file in or out if its local copy has an exclusive lock.
 But this doesn't prevent anyone on another server from modifying the file.

 Back on topic, the issue of shared data being modified geographically *does* exist, and for some folks it's pretty gnarly.
 We're occasionally asked why DFSR doesn't handle this locking and take of everything with a wave of the magic wand.
 It turns out this is an interesting and difficult scenario to solve for a multi-master replication system.
 Let's explore.